HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-First method is called upon when the module is included in other module or class (parent class/module is being held by variable base).
-This is Character class in our case.
-Only line of this method sets attribute reader for race variable on Character class.
-Second method is attribute writer, which assigns value to object’s instance variable, and then it includes appropriate race module.
+The first method is called when the module is included in another module or class (parent class/module is being held by variable base) (this is the Character class in our case).
+This method just sets an attribute reader for the race variable on the Character class.

+The second method is an attribute writer, which assigns the value to an object’s instance variable, and then includes the appropriate race module.

 Playing with it even more
 -------------------------